 After using Capture One for a short while, you will surely find out how powerful and flexible it is.
 However, once you get the hang of how to use Capture One, it is time to make your editing process faster.
 Learning to use keyboard shortcuts is an effective way to speed things up a bit and save your arm from going sore because of too many mouse clicks.

-The way to go about learning to use shortcuts in Capture One is to learn a few basic keyboard shortcuts, and only add more, once of know the first one by heart.
+The way to go about learning to use Capture One Pro keyboard shortcuts is to learn a few basic shortcuts, and only add more, once of know the first one by heart.
 Slowly add more and more, until you got your entire workflow covered by shortcuts if you like.

 We will cover how to create your own shortcuts and then suggest the most essential shortcuts to learn.

 When you know the basic keyboard shortcuts in Capture One, you will be able to switch between the different tools in Capture one easily.

 You will soon find that as you add shortcuts to your daily workflow in Capture One Pro, you can process more images in the same amount of time.

 The ability to add your own keyboard shortcuts is a feature that separates Capture One from other photo editors like Lightroom, as being a tool for professional photographers.

 Get a PRO look for your images with no effort